nus-cs2103/website-base/admin/tp-constraints.md

 {% call show_admin_page("tp-constraints") %}
 <div id="main">

-**Your project should comply with the following constraints.** %%**Reason**: to increase comparability among projects and to maximize applicability of module learning outcomes in the project.%%
+**Your project should comply with the following constraints.** %%**Reason**: to increase comparability among projects and to maximize applicability of course learning outcomes in the project.%%

 <span tags="m--cs2103 m--tic4002">